-Winter is coming and weather experts are forecasting an El Niño season with storms that can come without notice and cause significant damage to your home.
-Heavy rains can spell disaster for a roof that’s already in poor condition and a building’s foundation is at risk if water doesn’t properly drain away from the structure.
+Hurricane season is June 1 through Nov.
+30 and weather experts are forecasting another active Atlantic hurricane season with up to 20 named storms that can blow in and cause significant damage to your home.
+Heavy rains and wind can spell disaster for a roof that’s already in poor condition and a building’s foundation is at risk if water doesn’t properly drain away from the structure.

-“Water damage is the second most common type of homeowners claim,” says Randy Petro, Mercury Insurance chief claims officer.
-“It’s important for homeowners to do what they can to mitigate damage by readying their property ahead of the rain.”
+“Water damage is the second most common type of homeowners claim,” says Chris O’Rourke, vice president of property claims at Mercury Insurance.
+“It’s important for homeowners to do what they can to mitigate damage by readying their property ahead of the storms.”

 You can’t control the weather, but homeowners can prepare ahead of time by conducting a thorough inspection of their home and property before wet weather arrives.
 Here are a few things you can do to protect your family, pets and personal property before the rain begins to fall.

 - Trim tree branches away from the home and power lines.
 Branches that break during severe storms could potentially damage your house or cause power outages.
 Inspect and remove dead branches that may snap easily.

 - Move outdoor furniture and tools indoors, including gardening equipment.
 Cleaning and storing these items inside will prevent weather damage.
 Consider coating your tools with protective oil to guard against rust.

 - Clean your drains.
 Make sure all of your drains are open and free flowing.
 Dead leaves and yard debris can clog drains, which will prevent excess rain water from draining properly.
 This could lead to pooling around your foundation, causing leaks and water damage.